 Bottom line

 For most Tesla Model 3, Y, S, and X owners who want HomeLink, the 1114984-00-B is the right answer.
-The pricing is reasonable ($169-$230 depending on channel), the install is doable for most owners on pre-refresh cars, and the part itself is genuinely the same hardware Tesla puts in factory-equipped vehicles.
+The pricing is reasonable (roughly $120-$240 for the part depending on channel, or about $350 installed by Tesla Service), the install is doable for most owners on pre-refresh cars, and the part itself is genuinely the same hardware Tesla puts in factory-equipped vehicles.

 The two install gotchas to watch: